amrelarabi/Ecommerce-laravel-project/readme.md

   ⦁	Shopping cart
   ⦁	Payment methods
 ### Registration system
-The system will allow users to:
+The system allows users to:
   ⦁	creating their own accounts with their names and emails with default role as user.
   ⦁	user can no access the admin area only users can access the frontend.
   ⦁	Add products to cart and checkout.